-Our responsibility is to express an opinion on Reading Housing Authority's compliance based on our compliance audit.
+My responsibility is to express an opinion on Reading Housing Authority's compliance based on my compliance audit.

-We conducted our audit of compliance in accordance with generally accepted auditing standards; the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States; and the Single Audit State Compliance Requirements of Housing Authorities, issued by the Office of the State Auditor of the Commonwealth of Massachusetts.
-Those standards and the State Compliance Requirements require that we plan and perform the compliance audit to obtain reasonable assurance about whether noncompliance with the types of compliance requirements referred to above that could have a direct and material effect on a state program occurred.
-A compliance audit includes examining, on a test basis, evidence about Reading Housing Authority's compliance with those requirements and performing such other procedures as we considered necessary in the circumstances.
+I conducted my audit of compliance in accordance with generally accepted auditing standards; the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States; and the Single Audit State Compliance Requirements of Housing Authorities, issued by the Office of the State Auditor of the Commonwealth of Massachusetts.
+Those standards and the State Compliance Requirements require that I plan and perform the compliance audit to obtain reasonable assurance about whether noncompliance with the types of compliance requirements referred to above that could have a direct and material effect on a state program occurred.
+A compliance audit includes examining, on a test basis, evidence about Reading Housing Authority's compliance with those requirements and performing such other procedures as I considered necessary in the circumstances.

-We believe that our compliance audit provides a reasonable basis for our opinion.
-Our compliance audit does not provide a legal determination on Reading Housing Authority's compliance with those requirements.
+I believe that my compliance audit provides a reasonable basis for my opinion.
+My compliance audit does not provide a legal determination on Reading Housing Authority's compliance with those requirements.